 How to take care of your pearls?

 Cosmetics should be applied before pearls are worn.
 Do not expose them to ultrasonic cleaning or high temperatures.
 Avoid exposing dyed freshwater cultured pearls to strong sunlight or display lighting for extended periods of time.
-Never soak freshwater cultured pearls in water or rub them harshly as this could damage the nacre.
+Never soak treated freshwater cultured pearls in water or rub them harshly as this could damage the nacre.
 Instead, wipe them over with a very soft, clean cloth that has been dampened in lukewarm soapy water.
 Then pat dry.
 Your skin’s natural oils and moisture help prevent drying of pearls.
 So wearing pearls is one of the best ways to keep them looking their best.

 Keep your Pandora perfect